amazon-archives/amazon-ecs-interstella-workshop/workshop1/readme.md

 Under **Listeners**, update the load balancer port to be port **5000**.

 Under **Availability Zones**, select the workshop VPC from the drop-down menu.
 You can identify the workshop VPC in the list by the tag, which should be the same as the EnvironmentName from the CloudFormation parameters you provided.
-Select one of the Availability Zones (AZ) and select the Public subnet; the **Name** column will indicate which subnet is public.
+Select one of the Availability Zones (AZ) and select the Public subnet in the AZ; the **Name** column will indicate which subnet is public.
 Repeat with the other AZ.

 Leave all other settings as the defaults and click **Next: Configure Security Settings** to move to ALB config Step 2.
 The settings should look similar to this: